mmiemon/Med-DNA/README.md

 # Med-DNA
 Installation:
+A.Windows:
+  1.Download the windows.
-If you dont have any DICOM viewer and GDCM installed on your pc, you need to install them first.
+  2.If you dont have any DICOM viewer and GDCM installed on your pc, you need to install them first.
     You can do it just by double clicking "installer.bat" file.
-Then you can run the software by double clicking the "software.jar" file.
+  3.Then you can run the software by double
+    clicking the "software.jar" file.
+B.Linux

 About Sofrware:
 This software takes in the whole genome sequence of a person, lengths of all chromosomes, start